adam-p/yesterday-i-learned/biology.md

+1. According to incogneatolady on Reddit, female ferrets can die in heat if they don't mate, by developing aplastic anemia.
 1. [Pheomelanin](https://en.wikipedia.org/wiki/Melanin#Pheomelanin) is responsible for the red hair colour.
 It is not as good as other types of melanin in UV blocking.
 1. White mushroom, brown mushroom, and portebello are all the same species, [*Agaricus bisporus*](https://en.wikipedia.org/wiki/Agaricus_bisporus), different in size and maturity.
 1. The [Gibbon](https://en.wikipedia.org/wiki/Gibbon) is the only lesser ape.
 Gibbons resemble monkeys, but are tailless (like great apes).